 The FVL LEADER Local Action Group (LAG) can lead on projects - recognising a need or demand in the area, and proposing a project as an avenue to help meet that need in a comprehensive way.
+If you would like to help us develop these projects, please do get in touch.
+If there are other projects that you think the LAG could usefully deliver, please drop the Programme Manager an email.

 We plan to make case studies of all projects we fund available on this page.
 They will be available to show what difference Forth Valley and Lomond LEADER has made, to inspire people as to what is possible with LEADER funding and to give readers an idea as to what is going on in the Forth Valley and Lomond area.